 While there are over 1400 species of bamboo, we work with around eight different ones–notably the giant bamboo ‘Petung’ (Dendrocalamus Asper), which comes from Bali and Java, bamboo ‘Tali’ (Gigantochloa Apus) and bamboo ‘Duri’ (Bambusa Blumeana).
 The giant species from South America (mostly growing around the Amazon rainforest) is bamboo ‘Guadua’ (Guadua Angustifolia).
 Japan and China have an astonishing abundance of bamboo ‘moso’ (Phyllostachys edulis).

-Based on certain studies by mechanical engineers, some bamboo species like Gigantochloa Apus have tensile and compressive strengths surpassing those of steel and concrete respectively, making it one of the world’s strongest natural materials.
+Some bamboo species like Gigantochloa Apus have tensile and compressive strengths surpassing those of steel and concrete respectively, making it one of the world’s strongest natural materials.

 Structural performance of our structures based on our engineers’ calculations is a minimum of 25 years.
 There are bamboo structures in South America and Europe that are over 100 years old.
 If the bamboo is chosen well, treated properly, designed carefully, and maintained, a bamboo house can last a lifetime.